EnricoMiccoli/deavd/documentation/templates.md

 * `buckets` list of the Bucket objects to be indexed.

 ## login
 > Prompts for username and password.
-Makes a post request, if the credentials given are correct the server-side var `mastersession['authenticated']` is set to True.
+Makes a post request, if the credentials given are correct the server-side var `cl.user()['authenticated']` is set to True.
 Should only be used for debugging: the user will automatically be prompted for authentication when needed.

-*No arguments*
+* `referrer` url the user will get redirected to after a succesful login

 ## message
 > Versatile template to inform the user.
 Should only be used for short messages, no more than one paragraph.
 Can display a title, a body, and a link.
 Used also to build error pages that offer a link back to the homepage.